Instance Segmentation

 When keypoints are bound, KeypointParams.remove_invisible and check_each_transform are forced to False.
 Out-of-frame keypoints stay in the dict — only instance survival (driven by the bbox processor) decides what gets dropped.
 Each surviving instance keeps a constant keypoint count, which is what pose models want.

-Instance survival under cropping
+Instance survival under cropping and filtering

 transform = A.Compose(